gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsDeferred.md

 <ul>
 <li>Replacement: A type is replaced with another depending on a set of configurable rules.</li>
-<li>Code generation: A type is substituted by the result of invoking a code genreator at compile time.</li>
+<li>Code generation: A type is substituted by the result of invoking a code generator at compile time.</li>
 </ul>

 <h2 id="directives">Directives in Module XML files</h2>